visserle/AnkiTextLayer/README.md

 ## The Problem

-Managing Anki decks through the UI can feel complex and slow.
-Working with decks as plain text files on the other hand would enable AI support, batch editing, and version control.
+Editing flashcards in Anki's UI is tedious when you could be using your text editor, AI tools, and Git.
+Currently available Markdown → Anki tools only go one way, where edits in Anki don't sync back.

 ## The Solution

-DeckOps is an Anki ↔ Markdown bridge that provides this exact workflow.
-Each Anki deck is represented by a single Markdown file.
-Edits in either place can be synced to the other.
-This enables a hybrid approach between Anki and your filesystem, allowing for faster editing and easier maintenance.
+DeckOps is a fully bidirectional Anki ↔ Markdown bridge.
+Each deck becomes a single Markdown file that you can edit with your favorite tools.
+Changes sync both ways, so you can work in Anki or your editor and always stay in sync.
+This brings AI assistance, batch editing, and version control to your flashcard workflow.

 ## Features

-- Fully round-trip, bidirectional sync that handles identites, moves, drifts, conflicts, and deletions
+- Fully round-trip, bidirectional sync that handles cards identites, moves, deletions, drifts, and conflicts.
 - Markdown support with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
 - Built-in Git integration with autocommit for tracking all changes
 - Image support via VS Code where images are directly copied into your Anki media folder (automatically set up)